-It is known that many personal letters written by Sir Erasmus were sold in 1958 and I am extremely keen to find them, if possible.
+It is known that many personal letters written (or received) by Sir Erasmus were sold or dispersed in 1958 and I am extremely keen to trace them, if possible.

 All assistance, no matter how significant, will be acknowledged in my book.
-I have trawled the world's archives for snippets of the life of Sir Erasmus and I want to ensure that nothing of importance is missed, if at all possible.The task of finding a literary agent and/or publisher has now begun.
+I have trawled the world's archives for snippets of the life of Sir Erasmus and I want to ensure that nothing of importance is missed, if at all possible.Editing has been completed and the task of finding a publisher has now begun.

 Updated on 25 February, 2015 by Ian Bates - email me